Core Concepts

 Groups

-A group is the top-level governance boundary.
-It has members, an application, and one or more contexts.
+A group is a governance boundary within a namespace.
+It has members, an application (inherited from the namespace root), and one or more contexts.
 All membership management, access control, and upgrades happen at the group level via signed governance operations that propagate via P2P gossip.

 • Think of the group as where you vote, invite people, and upgrade the app.